Skip to content

 Over time, sensors tend to drift and lose accuracy.
 While this isn’t an issue in the short term (unless your device comes incorrectly calibrated), it can cause air quality monitors to show wildly incorrect measurements after a few months or years of usage.

 Sensor drift impacts all sensors, but VOC and CO2 sensors tend to be the most affected.
-As such, it’s important to ensure the device you purchase features a recalibration method if the air quality monitor features either of these sensors.
+If the air quality monitor features either of these sensors, it’s important to ensure the device you purchase features a recalibration method.

 Many manufacturers advertise auto-calibration as a ‘feature’.
 However, it can be detrimental to performance and can lead to incorrect readings over time.
 As such, you should check for air quality monitors that allow you to calibrate their sensors manually.